Felicia (plant): Taxonomy

-Because of the extensive collecting in the Cape Region by Drège, Ecklon and Zeyher, during the next decade the number of known species expanded rapidly.
-In 1832, Christian Friedrich Lessing moved most species Cassini distributed over his new genera back to Aster, although he assigned Cineraria bergerana to Elphegea, and created the new combinations Diplopappus fruticosa and D. filifolia.
+Because of the extensive collecting in the Cape Region by Drège, Ecklon and Zeyher, during the next decade, the number of known species expanded rapidly.
+In 1832, Christian Friedrich Lessing moved most of the species that Cassini distributed over his new genera back to Aster, although he assigned Cineraria bergerana to Elphegea, and created the new combinations Diplopappus fruticosa and D. filifolia.
 A year later, Nees von Esenbeck considered the assignment of current Felicia species.
 He thought Charieis was synonymous to the older genus Kaulfussia, agreed mostly with the split created by Cassini, includes the species of the section Lignofelicia in Diplostephium (Kunth, 1820), and created the genus Detridium for Cineraria bergerana.
-Augustin Pyramus de Candolle in 1836 recognises Agathaea, Diplopappus, Felicia and Munychia, together 49 species, most of which are assigned to Felicia today.
-Consecutive authors can roughly be divided in lumpers that brought together many species in Aster, and splitters that proposed narrow taxa, and both groups eventually converged on Felicia in its current circumscription.
+Augustin Pyramus de Candolle in 1836 recognised Agathaea, Diplopappus, Felicia and Munychia, altogether 49 species, most of which are assigned to Felicia today.
+Consecutive authors can roughly be divided into lumpers, who brought together many species in Aster, and splitters, who proposed narrow taxa; both groups eventually converged on Felicia in its current circumscription.
 Jürke Grau revised the genus in 1973 and described seventeen new species (F. alba, F. caespitosa, F. canaliculata, F. clavipilosa, F. comptonii, F. joubertinae, F. merxmuellerii, F. microcephala, F. monocephala, F. nigrescens, F. nordenstamii, F. oleosa, F. stenophylla and F. tsitsikamae), alongside eight new subspecies.
 Only four species have been described since: F. flava by Henk Jaap Beentje (1999), F. martinsiana (2007) by Santiago Ortiz, F. josephinae (2002) by John Manning and Peter Goldblatt, and F. douglasii in 2018 by Manning, Anthony Maggee and James Boatwright.
 Currently, 85 species have been assigned to Felicia.

 Although Felicia has been commonly used for a long time, it is not the oldest name.
 In principle, Detris, as the earliest name, should have priority, but it was suppressed in favour of the widely used name Felicia.
 In 2010, it was proposed to also conserve Felicia over Agathaea, Charieis and Coelestina, because these names also precede Felicia and should get priority otherwise.